John-britos/CCNA-lab-practice/README.md

 This repository contains my hands-on practice and documentation as I learn **networking fundamentals** using **Cisco Packet Tracer** alongside the free **Jeremy’s IT Lab** CCNA course on YouTube.

-I’m using this space to build up CCNA-level skills through consistent practice, configuration, and lab documentation.
+I’m using this space to build up Networking skills through consistent practice, configuration, and lab documentation.

 ---